Ceelog/phpdoc-en/src/ref/network.md

-Since it's very common to want the IP address of a mail server once the MX record has been resolved, <span class="function">dns\_get\_record</span> also returns an array in `addtl` which contains associate records. `authns` is returned as well containing a list of authoritative name servers.
+Since it's very common to want the IP address of a mail server once the MX record has been resolved, <span class="function">dns\_get\_record</span> also returns an array in `additional_records` which contains associate records.
+`authoritative_name_servers` is returned as well containing a list of authoritative name servers.

 ``` php
 <?php